Playing Violent Video Games: Good or Bad?

 Posted Nov 09, 2010

-Certainly it is good for children to play--in fact, kids are not getting enough free play today, leading to high rates of ADHD and diminished social capacities.
+Certainly it is good for children to play—in fact, kids are not getting enough free play today.
 Kids learn many things through play, especially friendly rough-and-tumble play which helps the brain develop in multiple ways including building social competence.

-According to these criteria, playing constructive and prosocial games like Sims can be "good for you" with at least one caveat---as long as you have a balanced life with real-life face-to-face friendships and enjoyment in socializing.
-Why worry about the latter?
-Because playing videogames typically keeps active primitive parts of the brain that are not social nor cognitively sophisticated.
-So you need to balance videogame play time with experiences that use these parts of the brain.
-Or you can develop a "game brain."
+According to these criteria, playing constructive and prosocial games like The Sims can be "good for you" with at least one caveat—as long as you have a balanced life with real-life face-to-face friendships and enjoyment in socializing.

 Okay, so that was the good news.
 Now, the bad news.

 Playing violent video games is different from playing positive, constructive games.
-In fact, violent videogames have an even more powerful influence than violent television and movies, whose detrimental effects have been documented for decades.
-While violent videogames may promote some complex problem solving and coordination skills as well, they have multiple negative effects.
+In fact, violent videogames may have an even more powerful influence than violent television and movies, whose risks have been documented for decades.
+While violent videogames may promote some complex problem solving and coordination skills as well, they may also have multiple negative effects.
 Here are three related to moral functioning.

-First, in violent video game play the player learns to associate violence with pleasure (rewards for hurting another character).
-This undermines moral sensitivity.
+First, in violent video game play, the player learns to associate violence with pleasure (rewards for hurting another character).
+This may undermine moral sensitivity.
 Under normal conditions, human emotional wiring is designed to abhor violence and feel rewarded for helping others.
-Those who play violent video games build opposite intuitions that they take into the rest of life (I can see the effects in our society, can you?).
-Which intuitions would you rather your child have?
+Those who play violent video games may build opposite intuitions.

 Second, children practice over and over the actions available in a game.
-The player practices violent behavior hundreds if not thousands of times, much more practice than normal activities receive.
-Whatever a person practices repeatedly becomes an automatic response.
-Violent games teach children how to behave like a criminal and to intentionally hurt others (e.g., burning people alive in Postal2).
+The player may practice simulated violent behavior hundreds if not thousands of times.
+Violent games allow and encourage virtual harm (e.g., burning people alive in Postal2).
 Is this what you want your children to be practicing for hours on end?

-Third, video games can be addictive because they give immediate rewards for learning.
-Child and adolescent brains are typically susceptible to addictions as their brains are under development till the middle 20s.
-Recent brain research is suggesting that any addictive behavior (drugs, alcohol, pornography, gambling, violence) can harm the final stages of brain development in young adults, leaving them with a less than mature decision making system and diminished empathy for others.
-Is this what we want to encourage?
+Third, video games can be habit-forming because they give immediate rewards for learning.
+Child and adolescent brains are typically susceptible to negative habit-forming as their brains are under development until the middle 20s.

-In my view, violent media should be considered a health risk as great as tobacco use (actually, the effects are stronger for violent media).
-And society should have a say about the availability of violent media.
+Society should have a say about the availability of violent media.
 It is unfair to put the policing of media products onto the backs of parents when there are so many human-caused toxic elements to monitor in a child's life today (food, air, water, soil, toys, personal products) and parents do not receive the information they need to help make decisions.
-Parents could spend 24/7 being body guards of their children's every move because of the endless onslaught of harmful products and media.
+Parents could spend 24/7 being bodyguards of their children's every move because of the endless onslaught of risky products and media.